alexa/alexa-auto-sdk/extensions/experimental/system-audio/README.md

 ## Playlist URL Support

 The System Audio extension supports playback of playlist URL from media streaming services (such as TuneIn) based on `PlaylistParser` provided by AVS Device SDK.
 The current supported formats include M3U and PLS.
 Note that only the first playable entry will be played in the current implementation.
 Choosing a variant based on stream information or continuing playback of the second or later entry is not supported right now.

+## Debugging System Audio Extension

+If you would like to set breakpoints in AAL, it will be good to extend the state timeout by modifying `SYSTEM_AUDIO_EXTEND_STATE_TIMEOUT` to 1 in `modules/audio/engine/CMakeLists.txt`.
+Extending the timeout duration (to 300 seconds) allows setting breakpoints in AAL without causing state timeout.